The Layoff Guide

 How much will I receive in Vermont?

-Vermont pays up to $594 per week.
+Vermont pays up to $705 per week.
+There is no waiting week, benefits begin immediately.

 How long can I receive benefits?